SAP/jenkins-library/documentation/DEVELOPMENT.md

 1. [Global function pointers](#global-function-pointers)
 1. [Test Parallelization](#test-parallelization)

 Unit tests are done using basic `golang` means.
-As the test files are tagged add the corresponding tag to the run command, as for example `go test -run ^TestRunAbapAddonAssemblyKitCheck$ github.com/SAP/jenkins-library/cmd -tags=unit`.
-In VSCode this can be done by adding the flag `"-tags=unit"` to the list of `"go.testFlags"` in the `settings.json` of the go extension.
+As the test files are tagged add the corresponding tag to the run command, as for example `go test -run ^TestRunAbapAddonAssemblyKitCheck$ github.com/SAP/jenkins-library/cmd`.

 Additionally, we encourage you to use [github.com/stretchr/testify/assert](https://github.com/stretchr/testify/assert) in order to have slimmer assertions if you like.
 A good pattern to follow is this: